 3. Committees.
 In discharging its duties, the Board may, by resolution, designate and appoint one or more committees or task forces consisting of two or more directors, which committees or task forces, to the extent provided in the establishing resolution, will have and exercise the authority of the Board in the management of Flying Bike to the extent permitted by law.
 The designation and appointment of such committee and the delegation thereto of authority will not operate to relieve the Board, or any individual director, of any responsibility imposed upon it, him or her by law.
 The Board may dissolve any committee or task force at any time.
 Any committees existing prior to the passage of the Bylaws shall be deemed valid.

 5. Quorum.
-A majority of the Board constitutes a quorum except to the extent a greater quorum is otherwise required by the Articles of Incorporation or the Bylaws.
-Decisions by the Board will be by majority vote of the directors at any meeting where a quorum is present except to the extent a greater voting majority is otherwise required by the Articles of Incorporation or the Bylaws.
-A Director may be considered present through any electronic means that enables their full participation in the dialogue of the meeting.
+A majority of the Board constitutes a quorum except to the extent a greater quorum is otherwise required by the Articles of Incorporation or these Bylaws.
+Decisions by the Board will be by majority vote of the directors at any meeting where a quorum is present except to the extent a greater voting majority is otherwise required by the Articles of Incorporation or these Bylaws.
+A director may be considered present through any electronic/telephonic means that enables their full participation in the dialogue of the meeting.